Emperor Dezong of Tang: Early attempts to destroy warlord power (early Jianzhong era)

 Emperor Dezong further resumed the search for his mother Consort Shen, whom he honored as an empress dowager in absentia.
 He commissioned officials, as well as Shen clan members, to be in charge of the search, and gave many members of the Shen clan honors.
 In 781, the searchers mistakenly believed that an adoptive daughter of Gao Lishi, a powerful eunuch during Emperor Xuanzong's reign, was Empress Dowager Shen, and she was taken to Chang'an to be honored as such.
 However, her brother Gao Chengyue (高承悅) found out and reported to Emperor Dezong.
 She subsequently admitted to not being the real Empress Dowager Shen.
 Emperor Dezong did not punish her or anyone else involved, fearing that doing so would hamper the search for his mother.
 Later in his reign, there were several more incidents were others claimed to be Empress Dowager Shen, but were discovered to be imposters, and the real Empress Dowager Shen was never found.

-Meanwhile, Emperor Dezong, under Yang's proposal, also began to consider campaigns to recapture the western prefectures lost to Tufan during and immediately after the Anshi Rebellion.
+Meanwhile, Emperor Dezong, under Yang's proposal, also began to consider campaigns to recapture the western prefectures lost to Tibet during and immediately after the Anshi Rebellion.
 However, his putting Li Huaiguang, known for being a harsh commander, in charge of the project caused a mutiny of the soldiers at Jingyuan Circuit (涇原, headquartered in modern Pingliang, Gansu) in 780.
-Emperor Dezong had the Jingyuan mutiny suppressed, to show resolve, but was forced to abandon the plans to act against Tufan.
+Emperor Dezong had the Jingyuan mutiny suppressed, to show resolve, but was forced to abandon the plans to act against Tibet.